AdaCore/langkit/doc/tutorial.rst

 references the ``prod_expr`` rule instead.
 On the other hand, ``prod_expr`` references itself everywhere with the same exceptions.
-This layering pattern is used to deal with associativity in the parser: going into details of parsing methods is not the purpose of this tutorial buf fortunately there are many articles that explain `how this works
+This layering pattern is used to deal with associativity in the parser: going into details of parsing methods is not the purpose of this tutorial but fortunately there are many articles that explain `how this works
 <https://www.google.fr/search?q=recursive+descent+parser+associativity>`_ (just
 remember that: yes, Langkit handles left recursivity!).